-If over-the-counter medications are not enough to treat the acute pain involved in a deltoid ligament injury, doctors may prescribe stronger dosages of the same medications or move on to more radical medications that block the brain’s response to pain.
+If over-the-counter medications are not enough to treat the pain involved in a deltoid ligament injury, doctors may prescribe stronger dosages of the same medications or move on to more radical medications that block the brain’s response to pain.

 All medications should be heavily researched before their application and it should be noted that their effects wane over time.

 Steroidal injections are a popular treatment for any soft tissue injury.
 By reducing swelling, these treatments reduce pressure on the nerves within the injured region and help calm ensuing pain.
 While these treatments have proved effective, their side effects can be detrimental.

 Steroidal injections have been shown to degenerate tissue and lead to further complications when used over time.
 As more tissue is lost or damaged, symptoms will become worse.

-Surgical intervention is typically a last resort for any injury.
+Surgical intervention is a last resort for any injury.
 Typically, only patients with chronic pain will resort to surgery of the deltoid ligament.
-Surgery is a time-consuming process that may leave a patient immobile for long periods of time as well as require the application of medication and a physical therapy routine.
+Surgery is a time-consuming process that may leave a patient immobile for a long time as well as require medication and a physical therapy routine.

 While conventional treatment options are the most studied and popular treatments, they may not always be the most effective given a patient’s functional goals.
-If these treatments fail to meet the needs of a patient, there exist several alternative treatment methods that may be a better fit given the patient’s lifestyle and functional goals.
+If these treatments fail to meet the needs of a patient, alternative treatment methods may be a better fit given the patient’s lifestyle and functional goals.

 Regenerative Therapy for Deltoid Ligament Ankle Injuries

 Advances in regenerative sciences have led to increased exposure and application of these treatments.
-By pulling tissues from a patient, processing them and reinjecting them into the site of an injury, these treatments help to amplify the body’s natural healing processes and restore damaged tissues to health.
+By pulling tissues from a patient, processing them, and reinjecting them into the site of an injury, these treatments help to amplify the body’s natural healing processes and restore damaged tissues to good health.